 poem: "Ballad of Birmingham"

-- Note that a comma or period is placed inside the quotation marks; a semicolon or colon is placed after the quotation marks:
+Note that a comma or period is placed inside quotation marks; a semicolon or colon is placed after quotation marks:

-In Edgar Allan Poe's "The Tell-tale Heart," he tells a fascinating story.
+In William Shakespeare's Othello, he tells a fascinating story.

 In this sentence, "he" doesn't refer to anyone; and if you use the author's name, you don't need "he," too.
 Try it this way:

-In "The Tell-tale Heart," Edgar Allan Poe tells a fascinating story.
+In Othello, William Shakespeare tells a fascinating story.